The Hike To This Secluded Waterfall Beach In South Carolina Is Positively Amazing

 If you decide to drive on the service road, then you’ll need a high-clearance vehicle to get over some rough spots.
 The round trip distance of 1.9 miles includes hiking on the service road.

-check out this waterfalls road trip where you’ll visit seven in one day.
+For more waterfall fun in South Carolina, check out this waterfalls road trip where you’ll visit seven in one day.

 secluded beach with a waterfall in South Carolina

 What are the best waterfall hikes in South Carolina?

 Boasting over 400 wilderness trails, The Palmetto State offers outdoor lovers an exciting variety of hiking destinations.
 Among these, waterfall trails are easy to find and hikers can discover these stunning cascading waters all across our state.
 Located near Caesars Head State Park, the five-mile round-trip hike at Rainbow Falls offers spectacular views of towering granite cliffs and large boulders surrounded by lush native flowering plants.
 Outside of Walhalla, the popular Yellow Branch Falls is viewable via a moderate 3-mile hike and is an ideal trail for bird watching along the way.
 Raven Cliff Falls gets its name from the 150 species of ravens identified in the area and is one of the most remarkable waterfalls in South Carolina plunging roughly 420 feet.

 What are the most beautiful beaches in South Carolina?